pyhys/minimalmodbus/README.txt

 To connect your computer to the RS485 bus, a serial port is required.
-There are direct USB-to-RS485 converters, but I use a USB-to-RS232 converter together with an industrial RS232-to-RS485 converter.
+There are direct USB-to-RS485 converters, but I use a USB-to-RS232 converter together with an industrial RS232-to-RS485 converter (Westermo MDW-45).
 This has the advantage that the latter is galvanically isolated using opto-couplers, and has transient supression.
-This software has been tested using a Westermo MDW-45 RS232-to-RS485 converter.

 Typical usage